 A few weeks ago, I noticed that email attachments within the iOS 7 MobileMail.app are not protected by Apple’s data protection mechanisms.
 Clearly, this is contrary to Apple’s claims that data protection “provides an additional layer of protection for (..) email messages attachments”.
 I verified this issue by restoring an iPhone 4 (GSM) device to the most recent iOS versions (7.1 and 7.1.1) and setting up an IMAP email account1, which provided me with some test emails and attachments.

 When Apps Get Out of (Privacy) Control Slow but steady, the everlasting trade-off between usability and security appears to reach a considerable peak within the mobile app ecosystem.
 Since “ease of use” has been one of the key drivers for designing mobile apps in the recent past, it’s about time to pause for a moment and to rethink whether our strong expectations towards app usability may have gone too far.
-To demonstrate how our strong usability expectations are going to intensify the mobile privacy crisis, this blog entry describes one of my latest cases in which I noticed an app that automagically retrieves a user’s login credentials from its backend.

 Behind the Scenes of iPIN Lite – A Secure PIN & Password Safe Within one of my recent research projects on mobile application security, I reviewed some password managers for iOS devices from the Apple App Store.
 The primary goal of this study was to demonstrate the diverse possibilities of iOS runtime injection and how our new tool Snoop-it eases down security assessments of iOS applications.
 Note: Snoop-it is a tool to assist dynamic analysis and blackbox security assessments of iOS applications by retrofitting existing apps with debugging and runtime tracing capabilities.